Shamimashrafiyan91/HAWAS/README.md

 2. Apply DESeq2 on the `E_{n,z}` matrix to identify disease-associated genes.

 ## Output
-- A list of disease-associated genes.
+- A list of disease-associated genes
 </div>

 ---